ashNotKetchup/ashnotketchup.github.io/src/content/blog/passed_stage_1.md

 My PhD research explores human AI partnerships for audio manipulation, in particular focussing on .
 By leveraging latent spaces, I aim to create new, useful ways for artists to interact with sound, rethink data systems, and empower users' control over their data.

 I'm thrilled to share that last week, I passed my PhD upgrade with minor corrections.
 This means..... and will continue my research towards my final thesis.
-A huge thanks to my supervisory team @Nick, @Charis, and @Anna, as well as my colleagues at @TheCentreForDigitalMusic and @CCI for their invaluable feedback!
+A huge thanks to my supervisory team @Nick, @Charis, and @Anna, as well as my colleagues at @TheCentreForDigitalMusic and @CCI for their invaluable advice and feedback!

-Key takeaways so far include the need for better communication of AI system contexts and limitations to users, and enhancing user agency.
+Key takeaways so far include:

+......the need for better communication of AI system contexts and limitations to users, and enhancing user agency.

 A question I am constantly returning to during this research is:

-How can I document/explicate the praxis of research at the intersection of ...
+.......How can I document/explicate the praxis of research at the intersection of ...

-I propose introducing an ongoing reflexive account of my research, tentatively titled: "Music about Tech and Tech about Music: Navigating the Dual Worlds of Musician and Designer in AI Music Scholarship and Praxis."
-This will document the intersection of practice and design, adding depth and avoiding the fetishization of individual experiences.

 Stay tuned for more updates! 🚀🎶 #AIMusic #Research #PhD #DigitalMusic #AIArtistry #humancentredAI